Learn The Difference Between Game-Based Learning and Gamification

 Conclusion

 Indeed, the decision between game-based learning and gamification needs to be based on your teaching goals.
 When you become a teacher with a primary teacher training course, you will be able to understand what your teaching goals are.
-Do it the right way so that you can prepare the futuristic learners of the upcoming world.
+Implementing them the right way ensures you prepare learners to not only succeed academically but also build the skills they need to thrive in an ever-evolving world.